Complaints & disputes

 Lodge a complaint with your creditor (‘Internal Dispute Resolution’)

-You don’t have to talk to a particular department, but it’s useful to talk to the ‘Internal Dispute Resolution (IDR)’ contact.
-Find details of the IDR department by asking your creditor, checking their website or calling the relevant External Dispute Resolution Scheme for that creditor (see EDR table below).
-The Australian Banking Association website has a list of contacts for bank customer advocates who can assist with disputes.
+You don’t have to talk to a specific department, but it is helpful to talk to the ‘Internal Dispute Resolution (IDR)’ contact.
+You can find their contact information by asking your creditor directly, checking their website, or calling the External Dispute Resolution (EDR) scheme for that creditor (see the EDR table below).

-If the dispute remains unresolved after 45 days then go on to Step 2.
+If your dispute remains unresolved after 30 days then go on to Step 2.

 If your creditor has already started court proceedings, go to Step 2 immediately.

-You must lodge in dispute resolution before the lender gets court judgment.
-Your window of opportunity to lodge a dispute varies, but the court documents will give you an indication.
+You must lodge in external dispute resolution before the lender gets court judgment.
+The time you have to lodge a dispute varies, but the court documents will give you an indication.

 02